Health Savings Account (HSA)

 K-C's HSA Contribution*

-If you’re enrolled in the Consumer Driven Health Plan (CDHP) Blue or Green with HSA as of January 1, K-C gives you:
+If you’re enrolled in the Consumer Driven Health Plan (CDHP) Blue or Green with HSA as of January 1 and you consent to open an HSA with Fidelity, K-C gives

 - $700 in your HSA for Individual coverage,